-osted lists contain data from the dataset.
+If that are not shared among lists in the dataset.
 They can also have their own data fields that are not shared among lists in the dataset, but belong exclusively to the list.
 Lists that do have their own fields will also have their own web subscription forms generated when the list is created.
 All the fields that appear in the dataset and in a particular list can be used as merged fields for messages sent to that list.